Chappaqua, New York

 Chappaqua (/'tʃæpəkwɑː/ CHAP-ə-kwah) is a hamlet and census-designated place in the town of New Castle, in northern Westchester County, New York, United States.
-It is approximately 30 mi north of New York City.
+It is approximately 30 miles (50 km) north of New York City.
 The hamlet is served by the Chappaqua station of the Metro-North Railroad's Harlem Line.
+As of the 2020 census, Chappaqua had a population of 2,598.

 Chappaqua was founded by a group of Quakers in the 1730s and was the home of Horace Greeley, New-York Tribune editor and U.S. congressman.
 Chappaqua's high school is named after him.

-Since the late 1990s, the 42nd president of the United States, Bill Clinton, and the 67th secretary of State, Hillary Clinton, have lived there.